andyreagan/garmin-well-points/README.md

 Note that you still need to connect your LivingWELL by MassMutual app to redeem the points, this data field is anonymous and not connected to our app.

-If you want 8 fields displaying this at the same time, here ya go:
+If you want 6 fields displaying this at the same time, here ya go (8 was too crowded on a 955):

 <img src="sdk-screenshot.png" alt="drawing" width="200"/>